 The Wiggan-Kenniebrew Experiential Learning Fund provides support for multicultural students to participate in co-curricular experiential learning opportunities not funded through tuition.
 The fund provides grants for such activities as: travel abroad (semester-long or J-Term); workshops and conferences; internships; Summer Undergraduate Research Experience grants at Carthage; alternative spring break trips to retrace the freedom fighters’ steps in the south; insight visits to companies that have diversity hiring initiatives, and more.

-Both funds were established by the new Wiggan-Kenniebrew Black Alumni Network, which formed in March 2018.
+Both funds were established by the new Wiggan-Kenniebrew Black Alumni Network, which was formed in March 2018.
 This group of alumni is dedicated to providing support for current Carthage students of color, especially those of African American descent and those who support the African American community.

 Support the Wiggan-Kenniebrew Funds